fkie-cad/hexter/README.md

    * -pu UNICODE (utf-16) only print.
    * -px HEX only print.
    * -po Print address (only valid in combination with the other options).
-   * -p Plain, not styled text output.
+   * -pp Print plain, not console styled output.
  * File manipulation/examination.
    * -d Delete -l bytes from offset -s.
 (File mode only.)
 Pass -l 0 to delete from -s to file end.
    * -i* Insert hex byte sequence (destructive!).
 Where * is a format option.
 (File mode only.)